misiektoja/spotify_profile_monitor/README.md

 On **Windows Command Prompt** use `set` instead of `export` and on **Windows PowerShell** use `$env`.

-Alternatively store them persistently in a dotenv file (recommended):
+Alternatively store them persistently in a dotenv file (recommended).
+Create a plain text file named `.env` in the directory where you run Spotify Profile Monitor then add only the values you use:

 ```ini
 SP_DC_COOKIE="your_sp_dc_cookie_value"